Gigabit Broadband Voucher Scheme

-As part of the Government’s Rural Gigabit Connectivity programme, business and residents in some of the hardest-to-reach places in the UK are eligible for additional funding towards the cost of installing gigabit-capable broadband to their premises when part of a group project.
+As part of their Project Gigabit connectivity programme, the Government is providing up to £210m worth of voucher funding as immediate help for people experiencing slow broadband speeds in rural areas.
+Businesses and residents are eligible for additional funding towards the cost of installing gigabit-capable broadband to their premises when part of a group project.

 For more information about the scheme, including details of how to apply, please visit the Department for Digital, Culture, Media and Sport's Gigabit Broadband Voucher website:

-East Sussex County Council Rural Gigabit Voucher Top-Up Scheme
+East Sussex County Council Gigabit Broadband Voucher Top-Up Scheme

 We welcome interest from broadband suppliers considering investment in East Sussex.
 Contact us to discuss your plans.